What is personality development?

-The (so-called) life skills training companies want you to believe that personal development is about different skills and how to sharpen them.
+The (so-called) life-skills-training and personality development companies want you to believe that it is about different skills and how to sharpen them.

 Communication skills, and so on.